noflo/noflo-nodejs/README.md

 openssl genrsa -out key.pem
 openssl req -new -key key.pem -out csr.pem openssl x509 -req -days 9999 -in csr.pem -signkey key.pem -out cert.pem
+cd ../

 ```

-You can switch between secure or not secure using the `--secure` or `--no-secure` command line options.
+You can switch to secure using the `--secure` command line option.

 If you are testing ssl locally make sure you first accept the certificate in the browser,
 otherwise the handshake will fail silently.